How Many PRP Treatments Are Needed for Injury Recovery?

 If you're looking for long-term relief after an injury and are interested in using your body's own natural resources instead of surgery or pharmaceutical interventions, Asheville Regenerative Orthopedics & Sports Medicine offers a less invasive solution.

-Board-certified physical medicine and rehabilitation physicians Dr. Christie Lehman and Dr. Nate Crider offer platelet-rich plasma (PRP) therapy to patients in Asheville, NC looking for cutting-edge solutions to help treat joint, tendon, ligament, and muscle injuries.
+Board-certified physical medicine and rehabilitation physician, Dr. Christie Lehman offers platelet-rich plasma (PRP) therapy to patients in Asheville, NC looking for cutting-edge solutions to help treat joint, tendon, ligament, and muscle injuries.